awsdocs/amazon-s3-developer-guide/doc_source/transfer-acceleration-examples.md

 ## Using Transfer Acceleration from the AWS Command Line Interface \(AWS CLI\)<a name="transfer-acceleration-examples-aws-cli"></a>

 This section provides examples of AWS CLI commands used for Transfer Acceleration\.
-For instructions on setting up the AWS CLI, see [Set Up the AWS CLI](setup-aws-cli.md)\.
+For instructions on setting up the AWS CLI, see [Setting Up the AWS CLI](setup-aws-cli.md)\.

 ### Enabling Transfer Acceleration on a Bucket Using the AWS CLI<a name="transfer-acceleration-examples-aws-cli-1"></a>